 Where are the best places to have a White Christmas in California?

-Nowhere is guaranteed, but Tahoe is your best bet.
-There’s a good chance of snow in Yosemite, Big Bear, and Mammoth Lakes each year as well.
+Nowhere is guaranteed, but Yosemite, Big Bear, and Mammoth Lakes are the best bet.

 Read our guide to the best places to find snow in California.